vuw-research-computing/raapoi-docs/docs/training/gpu-neural-style.md

         --cuda 1
 ```

 This will take a while, but should eventually complete.
 The A100 has enough memory to train on this image, with other GPUs you may need to scale down the style image to fit in the GPU memory.
-Note: If you get an out of GPU memory error but it seems the GPU ha plenty of memory, it often means you ran out of system memory, try asking for more memory in slurm.
+Note: If you get an out of GPU memory error but it seems the GPU has plenty of memory, it often means you ran out of system memory, try asking for more memory in slurm.

 ### Use our newly trained network